kristianavramov/games-play-react/README.md

 # games-play-react
-Exersise task withReact in Softuni course
+Exersise task with React in Softuni course by given HTML and CSS template